AresMUSH/aresmush.com/tutorials/manage/upgrades.md

 1. Go to Admin -> Manage -> Upgrade.
 2. Select 'Upgrade'.
+3. Check the output for errors.

 **-or-** From the game (in your usual MU client):

-1. Type `upgrade/start` to begin the upgrade.
+1. Type `upgrade/start` to do the first part of the upgrade.
+2. Check the output for errors.
-2. Type `upgrade/finish` to complete the upgrade.
+3. When the first part has finished and all errors resolved, type `upgrade/finish` to complete the upgrade.

 {% tip %}
-You may see messages like  "Your branch is ahead by 4 commits."
-You can ignore those.
-If you see any other weird messages or errors, [ask for help](/feedback.html).
+If you get error messages about divergent branches or merge conflicts, you will need to resolve those.
+See [Resolving GitHub Conflicts](/tutorials/code/git-conflicts.html) or [ask for help](/feedback.html).
 {% endtip %}

+<a name="restart" class="anchor"></a>

 ## Upgrade With a Restart